 Curry joined County Executive Mike Sanders and officials from across Missouri to discuss the role faith-based organizations can play in assisting governmental agencies and other entities, including the American Red Cross, with emergency preparedness and disaster response.
 The September 25 seminar at Crown Pointe Church in Lee's Summit was the last of five meetings Missouri Governor Jay Nixon sponsored across the state to kick off the Faith-Based Organization (FBO) Disaster Initiative.

 Jackson County has taken a lead role in the State Emergency Management Agency's FBO effort.
-Curry served as co-chair for the meetings held September 21-25 throughout Missouri.
+Curry has served as the Governor's co-chair for the Faith-Based Shelter program since 2009.

 "This is an important mission that we have, bringing faith-based community organizations together to look at emergency preparedness," said Sanders as he welcomed officials from local police and fire departments, as well as representatives from the American Red Cross and the State Emergency Management Agency.